Novation Circuit Mono Station: secondhand synth happiness?

 With the V1.2 firmware – a free update offered when you connect the Circuit Mono Station to Components, the web-based editor and librarian – the CMS gained another feature from the BassStation II.
 Patch flip allows each step in the sequence to use a different patch, so you’ve got an instant analogue drum machine if you want.

-It’s still monophonic – even if you could get your head around playing the two drum patches, a big part of how an electronic analogue drum hit sounds comes from the filter and envelope – but you can have as many patches as you have steps in a pattern, opening up the possibility of carefully crafted programs dedicated to a building, complex sequence.
+Patch flip mode i’s still monophonic – even if you could get your head around playing the two drum patches, a big part of how an electronic analogue drum hit sounds comes from the filter and envelope – but you can have as many patches as you have steps in a pattern, opening up the possibility of carefully crafted programs dedicated to a building, complex sequence.
 Once you’ve recorded the patch flips you can switch back to the note editor and set the pitch for each step, too; it’s entirely possible to have a bass note and a drum hit on alternating beats.

 That’s a lot more than just some pitched electro-toms – you can squeeze a huge amount out of the Circuit Mono Station if you’ve got the patience, with complex pattern chains and clock dividers to really push the limits.